-Your best resource for questions regarding labs and course content will be the class forum setup for your course on linux.com/forums.
+Your best resource for questions regarding labs and course content will be the class forum set up for your course at forum.linuxfoundation.org.
 In addition to participation from other students, the forum is reviewed periodically by course staff.
 The forums are also where notices and updates regarding the course are posted, so it is good practice to check the forum regularly.

-Login to My Portal, click on the Training Classes tab, and then click on Previous Classes.
+Login to My Portal and click on the Certificates of Completion tab.
 You should find certificates for completed classes there.
 If you are looking for a Certificate for the LFS101x Intro to Linux class or other free Linux Foundation course delivered by edX, login to the course on edX.org and follow the instructions in the first chapter.

 I’m trying to verify my course certificate on the certification verification tool, but it’s returning invalid results?

 The verification tool will only work for certifications such as the Linux Foundation Certified System Administrator (LFCS).
 The verification tool is not intended to verify course certificates of completions.
 In order to achieve certification (e.g. LFCS or LFCE), you must pass the associated certification exam.
 These exams are proctored and require candidates to verify their identity.
 We invite you to learn more about The Linux Foundation’s certification programs.